gramineproject/gramine/Documentation/attestation.rst

 initial secrets or may be further used by both parties for continued secure communication.

-Secret Provisioning is shipped as three libraries: ``secret_prov_attest.so``, EPID based ``secret_prov_verify_epid.so`` and DCAP/ECDSA based ``secret_prov_verify_dcap.so``.
+Secret Provisioning is shipped as four libraries:

+- ``secret_prov_attest.so`` for the attesting side,
+- three versions of the verification library for the verifying side: EPID based ``secret_prov_verify_epid.so``, DCAP based ``secret_prov_verify_dcap.so`` and MAA based ``secret_prov_verify_maa.so``.

-The examples of using RA-TLS can be found under ``CI-Examples/ra-tls-secret-prov``.
+The examples of using the Secret Provisioning library can be found under ``CI-Examples/ra-tls-secret-prov``.
 The examples include minimalistic provisioning of constant-string secrets as well as provisioning of an encryption key and its later use for encrypted files.

 ``secret_prov_attest.so``
 ^^^^^^^^^^^^^^^^^^^^^^^^^